Rainer Werner Fassbinder: The Marriage of Maria Braun (1979)

 With The Marriage of Maria Braun (Die Ehe der Maria Braun), his greatest success, Fassbinder finally attained the popular acceptance he sought with German audiences.
-The title character is an ambitious and strong willed woman separated from her husband towards the end of World War II.
-The plot follows Maria Braun's steady rise as a successful business woman during the Adenauer era.
+The title character is an ambitious and strong-willed woman separated from her husband towards the end of World War II.
+The plot follows Maria Braun's steady rise as a successful businesswoman during the Adenauer era.
 Maria's dream of a happy life with her husband remains unfulfilled.
 Her professional achievements are not accompanied by personal happiness.
 The film, constructed in the Hollywood tradition of "women's pictures" presenting a woman overcoming hardships, serves also as a parable of the West Germany economic miracle embodied in the character of Maria Braun.
 Her story of manipulation and betrayal parallels Germany's spectacular postwar economic recovery in terms of its cost in human values.

 The film was the first part of a trilogy centered on women during the post-war "economic miracle" which was completed with Lola (1981) and Veronika Voss (1982).